 This is another song that showcases BTS’ honesty and vulnerability.
 Jungkook, Jin and J-Hope open up about their flaws and insecurities.
 Many celebrities hide the pain of being in the “lime-light” and the pressure that comes with it, especially in Kpop.
 But BTS doesn’t sugarcoat it.

 “It’d be better if it was a game because it hurts so much.
 I need to heal my medic but I’m another star.
 Blame myself since I was imperfect.
 Brake in my head, brake in my step, always.
 All I wanted was to do well.
 I wanted to make you smile…

 I’m fine but I’m not fine.
 I told myself I was used to it.
 It always hurts like it’s the first time.”Jamais Vu – (lyrics translated from Genius)

-I like the reference they have to Dionysus, the god of wine and harvest, someone who would make everyone dance with his music.
-Basically this is a metaphor for BTS.
+Dionysus, is the greek god of wine and harvest.
+He was someone who would make everyone dance with his music.
+This is a metaphor of BTS.

 Final thoughts on this album…

 From the first song to the last one we see a range of who BTS is.
 We hear them sing about their flaws, their doubts, their fears.
 But they also share their genuine love and passion for their fans and their music.

 Overall, this album was well done.
 Musically it’s a kaleidoscope of various sounds.
 But once you understand the meaning behind the lyrics, each song takes its shape.